PostgREST/postgrest/docs/references/api/resource_embedding.rst

 .. important::

-  - It's not guaranteed that FK joins will work on all kinds of views.
-In particular, FK joins won't work on views that contain UNIONs.
+  - It's not guaranteed that foreign key joins will work on all kinds of views.
+In particular, foreign key joins won't work on views that contain UNIONs.

     + Why?
 PostgREST detects base table foreign keys in the view by querying and parsing `pg_rewrite <https://www.postgresql.org/docs/current/catalog-pg-rewrite.html>`_.
       This may fail depending on the complexity of the view.